 It also may be the case that your Charge Off is inaccurate or misleading.
 For example, even the most responsible consumer can forget to tell a creditor their new address when they move.
 You may not even realize that you have a charged-off delinquent bill until your loan application is denied or your credit card interest rate increases.

 Charge Offs and delinquent payments can drastically reduce your credit score.
 Let Lexington Law help.

 Lexington Law has helped hundreds of thousands of clients remove inaccurate, untimely, misleading or unverifiable (questionable) Charge Offs from their credit reports.
-Through effective credit bureaus and creditor disputation, Lexington Law helped our clients remove 9,000,000 such Charge Offs in 2016 Some of these clients were able to remove Charge Offs with our lower priced Lexington product and others needed the Lexington Premier service.
+Through effective credit bureaus and creditor disputation, Lexington Law's clients saw 10,000,000 removals such as Charge Offs in 2017.
+Some of these clients were able to remove Charge Offs with our lower priced Lexington product and others needed the Lexington Premier service.
 Lexington Law has helped remove numerous other inaccurate items related to Charge Offs such as late payments and collection accounts.